A Generic Transformation for Optimal Node Repair in MDS Array Codes over $\mathbf{F}_2$: A Generic Transformation for Binary MDS Array Codes

 In the following, we show that the new code $\mathcal{C}_4$ maintains the MDS property of the base code.
-The proof is similar as that in \cite{transform-IT}, nervelessly, we include it for completeness.
+The proof is similar to that in \cite{transform-IT}, nevertheless, we include it for completeness.